OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/defining_icomps.rst

 Circuit analysis
 ********************

-Consider a simple electrical circuit made up from two resistors, diode, and a constant current source.
+Consider a simple electrical circuit made up from two resistors, a diode, and a constant current source.
 Our goal is to solve for the steady-state voltages at node 1 and node 2.

 .. figure:: images/circuit_diagram.png